isc-projects/bind9/bin/check/named-checkzone.rst

 Description
 ~~~~~~~~~~~

-``named-checkzone`` checks the syntax and integrity of a zone file.
+:program:`named-checkzone` checks the syntax and integrity of a zone file.
 It
 performs the same checks as ``named`` does when loading a zone.
 This
-makes ``named-checkzone`` useful for checking zone files before
+makes :program:`named-checkzone` useful for checking zone files before
 configuring them into a name server.

 Options